shebaww/biluPortfolio/README.md

 Your site will be live at https://YOUR_USERNAME.github.io/REPO_NAME/

-📧 Contact
-Naomi Teklemariam
-Penn State Harrisburg
-[Your Email]@psu.edu

-📝 Assignment Notes
-This portfolio was created for a Residence Life position requirement.
-Key assignment criteria met:

-✅ Publicly accessible by deadline
-✅ Clear navigation between all 8 sections
-✅ Live hyperlinks to all 5 campus resources
-✅ Tone balances formal (professors), professional (supervisors), and warm (residents) ✅ Includes all required content sections

 **Quick Setup Instructions for You**
 ```
 # Initialize git in your project folder